-This week, Jennifer Greene discusses the highlights of the 2018 Investment Adviser Compliance Conference, with the hot topics on everyone’s mind as well as the most popular sessions of the conference.
+This week we discuss the highlights of the 2018 Investment Adviser Compliance Conference, with the hot topics on everyone’s mind as well as the most popular sessions of the conference.

 The conference kicked off with impressive discussions with key staff from the SEC, including the Honorable Hester Peirce, Commissioner.
 Commissioner Peirce’s discussion with the CEO of IAA, Karen Barr, was an interesting one, discussing rule focus, new rules, and challenges.
 She made a poignant comment that investment advisers should be careful what they wish for when it comes to rules and regulations.
 Apparently there’s been discussion and requests to increase regulations for broker-dealers, but in the process of doing so it’s likely that investment advisers will see increased regulations as well.

 Ms. Barr asked Commissioner Peirce what she viewed as the three biggest challenges for the SEC, and her answers were cybersecurity, cryptocurrency, and a return the unglamorous “bread and butter” of what the SEC does – those less exciting areas of regulation that need to be focused on as a day to day aspect of what the SEC is all about.

 After that, there was a roundtable discussion between Peter Driscoll, Director of the Office of Compliance Inspections, as well as Stephanie Avakian, Co-Director of the Division of Enforcement, and Robert Kaplan, Partner at Debevoise & Plimpton LLP, as well as Gail Bernstein, general counsel for IAA, who moderated.
 Their discussion was lively and covered a variety of topics, but emphasized throughout the entire thing the SEC is experiencing greater collaboration than ever before, and there is a distinct effort being made to make the agency more approachable than it has been in the past.